-

 Areas Targeted by TQM in Japan

-Build a measurement and
+measurement and

-benchmarking methodology that will rank you against the
+methodology that will

-competition and provide a mechanism for tracking your progress both
+rank you against the competition and provide a mechanism for

-independently and in comparison to industrywide best practices.
-Measure
+tracking your progress both independently and in comparison to industrywide best practices.
+Measure quality improvements both in

-quality improvements both in quality-specific terms and in terms of
+quality-specific terms and in terms of the impact it has on your

-the impact it has on your short- and long-term business goals.
-Assess
+short- and long-term business goals.
+Assess individual contributions

 Top Management

-must be completely
+must be

-involved in the quality improvement process rather than simply
+completely involved in the quality improvement process

-supportive of it.
-Allow for independent assessment of the company's
+rather than simply supportive of it.
+Allow for independent

-quality management system, and its product and service quality, and
+assessment of the company's quality management system, and its

-act on the findings.
+product and service quality, and act on the findings.

-Give ownership for quality to your
+Give ownership for quality to your employees, encourage a

-hierarchy.
-Quality is not something that management can mandate or
+the organization's hierarchy.
+Quality is not something that

-dictate.
-To gain employee commitment to the
+management can mandate or dictate.
+To gain employee commitment to

-process, your company's management, control, and reward systems must be
+quality process, your company's management, control, and

-quality and
+opportunity to become quality and

 customer oriented and